elchs/LetoDBf/Readme.txt

  It will basically need 2 lines modification to your existing source, the rest of your application will stay as it was without LetoDBf usage.
- Hopefully you did not set the second param of DbUseArea( , cDriver, ... ) or used the "VIA option" of the "USE command".
+ Hopefully you did not set the second param of DbUseArea( , cDriver, ... ) or used the "VIA" option of the "USE command".
 In that case remove them all.

+ Most easy is to build your app for LetoDBf by using "letodb.hbc" for hbmk2, aka:
+      hbmk2 yourapp[.prg|.hbp] letodb.hbc
+ This will automatically #include "rddleto.ch" and #include "leto_std.ch" into your project, link the library, activates MultiThread.
+ If not using this "letodb.ch" you have at least to manually: #include "leto_std.ch" to get some things correct working.

- To be able to connect to the server you need to request the LetoDBf RDD driver.
+ To be able to connect to the server you need to request for the LetoDBf RDD driver.
  Herefore you add at very start of the file outside the main() procedure:
       REQUEST LETO

- This will set the default RDD driver to "LETO" similar done with: RddSetDefault( "LETO" ).
+ This will set the default RDD driver to "LETO" after connecting similar done with: RddSetDefault( "LETO" ).
  Further an additive idletask is activated, if your application is build with hbmk2 switch '-mt' for MultiThread support. ( done by using letodb.hbc )